petr7555/tdt4259-individual-assignment/design-doc.md

 The data will be split into two parts.
 70% will be used for training and 30% will be used for the final validation of the chosen model.
 To compare various models and their hyperparameters, the training data will be further split using stratified k-fold with 10 folds.
 This will result in multiple average cross-validated scores.
 The most relevant metrics are recall and precision.
 Because of the high class imbalance, accuracy is not a good metric.
 Area under the precision-recall curve (AUPRC) will be used instead.

-Preliminary analysis shows that precision of 95% and recall of 79% are achievable using Random Forest Classifier.
-The respective AUPRC was 0.85.

 #### 5.4.2 After deployment

 An A/B test will be conducted.
 The treatment and control groups will be customer-based and will be assigned randomly.
 50% of users will be assigned to the treatment group and 50% to the control group.
 The treatment group will have the fraud detection enabled, while the control group will not.